-The Town has also entered into contracts during the year for resurfacing and street improvements, stormwater maintenance, and town ordinance and policy updates.
-The remaining balance on these contracts at June 30, 2019, totaled approximately \$310,000.
-These contracts, as well as other contracts outstanding at year-end, are included in the above encumbrances.
+The Town has also entered into contracts during the year for street improvements, stormwater maintenance and design, and professional services.
+The remaining balance on these contracts at June 30, 2020, totaled approximately \$260,000.
+Some of these contracts, as well as other contracts outstanding at year-end, are included in the above encumbrances.

-NOTE 6 - SUMMARY DISCLOSURE OF SIGNIFICANT CONTINGENCIES
+NOTE 5 - SUMMARY DISCLOSURE OF SIGNIFICANT CONTINGENCIES